Board of Directors

 Josh Cohen is Principal of The Cohen Group, which specializes in the sale of multi-family properties in the South Bay and throughout Los Angeles County.
 A graduate of UCSB and the University of Michigan, Josh lives in Redondo Beach with his lovely wife and three children.
 He enjoys music and plays guitar in a local classic rock cover band.
 Josh has been a board member since 2018 and is a thyroid cancer survivor.

-Maureen Hazard, Officer
+Maureen Hazard, Vice President/Asst.
+Secretary

 A seasoned corporate communications professional, Maureen most recently managed internal communications and several leadership and rotational development programs for the HR Department at Toyota Motor Sales.
 She also has held account management positions at several large advertising agencies and design firms in Southern California.
 She holds a Bachelor of Arts degree in Communication from Stanford University and attended the University of Southern California Business School’s Institute for Advanced Advertising Studies.
 Maureen now dedicates her time to volunteer work, sitting on the boards of the Cancer Support Community Redondo Beach as well as that of the Peninsula Committee Children’s Hospital.
 Her interests include golf, reading, writing and travel.
 Hazard resides in Palos Verdes Estates with her husband and has four grown children.